/* ]]> */

 The Tobacco Transformation Index will provide quantifiable evidence over time of what steps the largest tobacco companies are taking toward achieving a world free of combustible cigarettes and other high-risk tobacco products and any actions they take to impede that progress.
 This resource will evaluate 15 of the largest tobacco companies in the world.
 Previously known as the Smoke-Free Index, the Tobacco Transformation Index is the first action of the Foundation’s Industry Transformation initiative, a core strategy of the Foundation’s overall mission to achieve a smoke-free world within this generation.
-The Foundation for a Smoke-Free World established consultancy agreements with global market research company Euromonitor International and leading think tank and advisory firm SustainAbility for the creation of the Tobacco Transformation Index, the first report of which will be published in September 2020, with regular updates thereafter.
+The first Tobacco Transformation Index will be published in September 2020, with biennial updates thereafter.

 The Foundation laid the groundwork for its work in this area with the Global Trends in Nicotine reports, which identify the major players in nicotine delivery, outline their product organization and geographic focus, and quantify their output.
 In addition, two “case study” Indexes were researched and evaluated – Access to Nutrition and Access to Medicine.